simongog/sdsl-lite/README.md

 g++ -std=c++11 -O3 -I ~/include -L ~/lib program.cpp -o lsdsl
 ```

-Next we suggest you look at the comprehensive [tutorial][TUT] of Simon Gog which describes
+Next we suggest you look at the comprehensive [tutorial][TUT] which describes
 all major features of the library or look at some of the provided [examples](examples).

 Test